amplitude/redux-query/docs/upgrade-guides/v2-to-v3.md

 1. Update react-redux to 7.1.0 or later.
 2. Add redux-query-react as a dependency.
 3. Follow the [getting started](getting-started#setup-react-integration) section for setting up the React integration.
+4. If any of your existing connectRequest calls use the `withRef` configuration option, rename that to `forwardRef`.
-4. Going forwards, consider using [useRequest](../use-request) and [useMutation]('../use-mutation) instead of connectRequest for new components.
+5. Going forwards, consider using [useRequest](../use-request) and [useMutation]('../use-mutation) instead of connectRequest for new components.

 And finally: